 The Group recognises that strong relationships with customers and fair dealings with its suppliers are key to its success as a business.
-Further details of how this is applied in practice can be found in the Section 172 statement in the Strategic Report on page 20.
+Further details of how this is applied in practice can be found in the Section 172 statement in the Strategic Report on pages 24 to 25.